How much English do I need to know to start the accent modification (reduction) process?

 What are your rates?

-Rates vary depending on the agreed upon time and location.
+Rates vary depending on the agreed upon time you would like to meet.
 Please contact me to learn more.